sorbet/sorbet/website/docs/untyped.md

 ## What is untyped?

-In the absence of a `sig`, Sorbet will assume that the method takes any number of `T.untyped` parameters, and returns something of type `T.untyped`.
-Consequently, when you first start using Sorbet, your whole codebase will be filled with `T.untyped`.
-If you have a method without a `sig`, then within the body of the method, its arguments will be implicitly understood to have the static type `T.untyped`, and any values returned from such a method would also have the static type `T.untyped`.
+In the absence of a `sig`, Sorbet will assume that the method takes values of `T.untyped` for all its parameters, and returns something of type `T.untyped`.
+Consequently, we first start using Sorbet with a codebase, it will be filled with `T.untyped`.
+When Sorbet examines a method without a `sig`, it can only deduce that the arguments to the method are of type `T.untyped` and that whatever is returned from the method is of type `T.untyped`.

-You can also explicitly use `T.untyped` as a type anywhere that you would use a type otherwise.
-For example, the following is a perfectly valid typed method
+It's also possible to use `T.untyped` as a type explicitly.
+For example, the following is a perfectly valid typed method definition:
-definition:

 ```ruby
 extend T::Sig